 By performing high reps in a relatively short amount of time, you may be able to develop a little more muscular endurance.

 “Akinetic” means no movement, so the aim here is to extend one arm while flexing the other to maintain the weight stack at a predetermined position without moving it.

 This technique involves using one side of your body to work against the other side with a controlled rather than explosive movement that allows you to take advantage of both positive and negative contractions.

-Stay tuned for more in-depth examinations of each of these advanced training techniques, and the possible benefits of incorporating them into your routine.
+Stay tuned for more in-depth examinations of each of these training techniques, and the possible benefits of incorporating them into your routine.
 To discuss any of these techniques, contact a trainer at Vertex Fitness.